hemantbaranwal1398/news_app_mca_fy/README.md

   - Thus in simpler terms, an API helps two programs or applications to communicate with each other by providing them with necessary tools and functions.
 It takes the request from the user and sends it to the service provider and then again sends the result generated from the service provider to the desired user.

 #### Issues
-In the case of a bug report, bugfix or a suggestions, please feel very free to open an issue.
+In the case of a bug report, bugfix or a suggestion, please feel very free to open an issue.

 ## Get Help
 - Contact me on my-email at "hcbaranwal_20@mc.vjti.ac.in"